lonekorean/auto-cache-buster/README.md

 ###Solution

-This script works by intercepting the `F5` and `CRL + R` key presses.
+This script works by intercepting the `F5` and `ctrl + r` key presses.
 It then updates the URL by adding the current timestamp to the query string, creating a unique URL that is not cached.

 ###Usage